-External beam radiation therapy has been reported to cause erectile dysfunction in 20 to 45 percent of men with previously normal erectile function, urinary incontinence in 2 to 16 percent of previously continent men, and bowel dysfunction in 6 to 25 percent of men with previously normal bowel function [14,162,164].
+External beam radiation therapy has been reported to cause erectile dysfunction in 20 to 45 percent of men with previously normal erectile function, urinary incontinence in 2 to 16 percent of previously continent men, and bowel dysfunction in 6 to 25 percent of men with previously normal bowel function [159,160,162].

-Given the ERSPC study estimate that 37 men need to be diagnosed with prostate cancer (of whom at least 60 percent received surgery or radiation) to prevent one prostate cancer death during 11 years of follow-up, the quality of life issues related to treatment selection are very important decision-making factors.
+Given the ERSPC study estimate that 27 men need to be diagnosed with prostate cancer (of whom at least 60 percent received surgery or radiation) to prevent one prostate cancer death during 13 years of follow-up, the quality of life issues related to treatment selection are very important decision-making factors.

-APPROACH TO SCREENING — Although screening for prostate cancer with PSA can reduce mortality from prostate cancer, the absolute risk reduction is very small.
+APPROACH TO SCREENING — Although screening for prostate cancer with prostate-specific antigen (PSA) can reduce mortality from prostate cancer, the absolute risk reduction is very small.
 Given limitations in the design and reporting of the randomized trials, there remain important concerns about whether the benefits of screening outweigh the potential harms to quality of life, including the substantial risks for overdiagnosis and treatment complications.
 Men who are willing to accept a substantial risk of morbidity associated with treatment in return for a small reduction in mortality might reasonably choose to be screened.
 Men who are at increased risk of prostate cancer because of race or family history may be more likely to benefit from screening.

-The American College of Physicians and the American Cancer Society have provided useful summaries of discussion points to consider when counseling patients about prostate cancer screening [46,169]:
+The ACP and the ACS have suggested useful discussion points to consider when counseling patients, including [49,169]:

 ●Prostate cancer is an important health problem; it is one of the most frequently diagnosed cancers in the United States and a leading cause of cancer death in men.